AppleHarem/AppleBooru/readme.md

 # AppleBooru

 **AppleBooru** is a Python library for interacting with the Danbooru API.
-Provides a simple and easy-to-use interface to help developers access and manipulate posts and wiki pages on Danbooru.
+Provides a simple and easy-to-use client to help developers search posts and wiki pages on Danbooru.

 ## Key Features